Melasma is a common pigmentation disorder that causes brown or gray patches to appear on the skin, primarily on the face.

 However, not all treatments work for everyone, and melasma may come back even after successful treatment.

-A person can apply the hydroquinone product directly to the patches of skin that are discolored.
+A person can apply the hydroquinone product directly to the patches of skin that are discolored or uneven.

 Corticosteroids and tretinoin